 The Sea House has a really enviable position right down at the water edge.
 The outside Lanai offers stunning views and amazing cocktails.
 2-4.45pm is Happy hour with reduced drinks and amazing Pupus.
 The Dinner Menu is typically expensive but the food is pretty special and the location breathtaking.

 Technically this is Nextdoor in the Kapalua Bay, but it sits on the headland that separates the two bays so we mention it here.
 Merriman’s is a bit of a Hawaiian legend and they offer incredible Farm to Table Cuisine.
 The Menu itself is worthy of a special treat but the location out on the Headland makes dining here a real occasion.
-They also offer a Happy Hour Menu if you wish to enjoy the experience without the several hundred dollar check at the end.
+They also offer a Happy Hour Menu if you wish to enjoy the experience without the several hundred dollar checks at the end.

 Looking for something simpler, quicker, and cheaper.
 Well, then Maui Taco’s has an outlet at the Napili Market.
 We adore Taco’s and Maui Tacos offer some of the best Fish Tacos on the Island!

-The bay is pretty much surrounded by low rise Hotel / Condo complexes.
-These fairly low key resorts are wonderfully relaxing.
+The bay is pretty much surrounded by low-rise Hotel / Condo complexes.
+These fairly low-key resorts are wonderfully relaxing.
 Allowing you to experience and live a little bit of the Hawaii Lifestyle.

 95% of the time the conditions in the bay are perfect.
 They vary from flat calm to just mild surf that is mainly concentrated at the center of the bay.
 The Bay sits quite far up the West Maui Portion of the Island, which can be exposed to rough seas, but the orientation of the bay means most of the time the bay is sheltered from the oceanic swells by Molokai and Lanai.